Some in GOP dispute Trump, say they’d accept if he loses

 WASHINGTON (AP) — Congressional Republicans pushed back Thursday after President Donald Trump again declined to commit to a peaceful transfer of power if he loses the Nov.
 3 presidential election.

-“We’re going to have to see what happens,” Trump said Wednesday at a news conference, responding to a question about whether he’d commit to a peaceful transfer of power.
+“We’re going to have to see what happens,” Trump said Wednesday at a news conference, responding to a question.
 “You know that I’ve been complaining very strongly about the ballots, and the ballots are a disaster.”

 Sen. Lindsey Graham, a Trump ally and chair of the Senate Judiciary Committee, told “Fox & Friends” on Thursday, “If Republicans lose we will accept the result.
 If the Supreme Court rules in favor of Joe Biden, I will accept that result.”